brandanpdx/tokio-sushi/readme.md

 # Tokio Sushi

-## Epicodus Independent Capstone Project
-## By: Brandan Sayarath
+## Brandan Sayarath

 ## Project Concept and Proposal

 Tokio is a fictional sushi restaurant in New York City.
-To stay consistent with the high-end theme of the restaurant, I will build out a very modern user interface.
+To stay true to the high-end theme of the restaurant, I will build out a very modern user interface.

 Since this project only has a front-end design, I will be putting a lot of time into the wireframing and planning of the site.